 The complex, multi-jurisdictional nature of laws governing work also contributes to the problem - for a non-English speaking underpaid worker with an injury who has been unfairly dismissed, there are a myriad of agencies that may assist with part of the problem, but no 'one-stop shop' to provide a culturally appropriate and accessible service and guide vulnerable workers through the quagmire of legal and non-legal options available to them.
 For many of the most vulnerable workers, there will be no assistance at all.
-This section sets out our recommendations to ensure workers have adequate representation and knowledge of their rights.
+This section sets out our recommendations to ensure workers have adequate representation and knowledge of their rights, and that laws are efficiently and effectively enforced.

-UNMET NEED FOR EMPLOYMENT LAW HELP
+A. UNMET NEED FOR EMPLOYMENT LAW HELP